 These financial statements have been prepared on a going concern basis.
-The continued use of the going concern assumption is dependent upon the Trust receiving ongoing support from its supporters, funding organisations and the continued success of fundraising activities.
+The Trust receives ongoing support from its supporters, funding organisations and the continued success of fundraising activities.
 The governing body is confident of receiving this ongoing support.

 4 SIGNIFICANT ACCOUNTING POLICIES